What is Working Together?

 - contact one of the Working Together Engagement Workers.
 You can call, text or email an Engagement Worker in your region.
 They will be happy to discuss things further with you.

 Early childhood education and care (ECEC) services deliver Working Together.
-In 2021, we have partnered with 19 ECEC services across Tasmania.
+For 2022, we have partnered with 19 ECEC services across Tasmania.

 These early learning partners are integral to Working Together achieving the best outcomes for children and their families.